aodhgan/closest-number/README.md

 - **Backend**: TEE server on `http://localhost:8000`
 - **Frontend**: Vite dev server on `http://localhost:3000`

-**Note**: After deploying the Escrow contract, remember to:
+**Note**: After deploying the HotColdGame contract, remember to:
-1. Get the TEE's public address from `http://localhost:8000/settler` (once backend is running)
+1. Point the backend to the deployed address (`GAME_CONTRACT_ADDRESS`)
-2. Update the settler on the contract using the script in `onchain/scripts/update-settler.sh`
+2. Use `onchain/scripts/update-buyin.sh` if you need to raise the buy-in mid-round
-3. Verify the contract address is configured: `http://localhost:8000/escrowAddress`
+3. Verify the contract address is configured: `http://localhost:8000/gameAddress`

 #### Individual Services